mazwat/mazwat.github.io/making-circuits-lm.md

 voltage is 3 volts.
 -  **LED current** The standard load on an LED is about 20 milli amps The great thing with this this
-- Voltage drop - This is the voltage being used in the circuit
+- **Voltage drop** - This is the voltage being used in the circuit by the LED